yjailbir/PCConfigurator/README.md

 To become a user, the visitor must register or log in if he/she has already been registered before.
 To log in as an administrator, enter the login adminLogin and the password adminPassword.

-Runs on tomcat server with war exploded artifact and application context /d artifact and application context /
+Runs on tomcat server with war exploded artifact and empty application context (/)